eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 ## Detailed Design

-### Handling [Recoverable Errors] in ESLint
+### § Handling [Recoverable Errors] in ESLint

 - `Linter` class passes `parserOptions.recoverableErrors` option with `true` to `espree` or custom parsers.
-- If the object the parser returned has `recoverableErrors` property with an array, `Linter` class converts the errors to messages.
+- If the object the parser returned has `recoverableErrors` property with an array, or if the error the parser thrown has `recoverableErrors` property with an array, `Linter` class converts the errors to messages.

     Each element of `recoverableErrors` array has the following form.